moonlight-stream/moonlight-windows/README.md

 Note: Limelight Windows Phone is in development and is not considered stable.

 Limelight is an open source implementation of NVIDIA's GameStream, as used by the NVIDIA Shield.
-We reverse engineered the Shield streaming software, and created a version that can be run on any Windows Phone 8.1 device.
+We reverse-engineered the Shield streaming software, and created a version that can be run on any Windows or Windows Phone 8.1 device.
+Limelight WP is built on the Windows Runtime.

-Limelight will allow you to stream your full collection of games from your Windows PC to your Windows Phone device, in your own home, or over the internet.
+Limelight will allow you to stream your full collection of games from your PC to your Windows or Windows Phone device, in your own home, or over the internet.

 ##Features

-* Streams any of your Steam games from your PC to your Windows Phone 8.1 device
+* Streams any of your Steam games from your PC to your Windows device
 * Automatically finds GameStream-compatible PCs on your network

 ##Features in development
-* Video and Audio rendering
-* MOGA controller support
+* Keyboard and Controller support

 ##Installation